tensorflow/agents/tf_agents/experimental/examples/sac/README.md

      --alsologtostderr
 ```

-**Deviations from standard testing environment:**

-*   The Humanoid experiment ran on a `n1-standard-32` instance for a small
-    improvement in total time to run the experiment.

 ## Reproduce results

 To reproduce the numbers we suggest using the commands below, which is using the
-head of TF-Agents.
+`head` of TF-Agents.
 Unless specified in the details of section, each experiment
 was run on a Google Cloud `n1-standard-16` instance.

 **Step 1:** Create a